ZIP code formats: A global guide to accurate postal codes

 CLChile9999999Código postal

-Different countries use varied systems for their postal codes, also known as zip codes, postcodes, PIN codes, CAP codes, or Eircodes.
-These systems are crucial in sorting and delivering mail and global logistics.
+Different countries use different systems for their postal codes, also known as ZIP codes, postal codes, postcodes, PIN codes, CAP codes, or Eircodes.
+These codes are essential for sorting mail, but they are also widely used in digital systems that manage addresses, shipments, or customer data.

-💡 For over 15 years, we have created the most comprehensive worldwide zip code database.
-Our location data is updated weekly, relying on more than 1,500 sources.
+💡 For over 15 years, we have curated the most comprehensive worldwide postal code database.
+Our location data is kept up to date and compiled from more than 1,500 sources.
 Browse GeoPostcodes datasets and download a free sample here.

 Postal code formats and usage vary worldwide, reflecting geographical, administrative, and cultural differences.